joaotavora/eglot/README.md

 - Message parser is much simpler.
 - Defers signature requests like `textDocument/hover` until server is ready.
-Also sends `textDocument/didChange` for groups of edits, not one per each tiny change.
+- Sends `textDocument/didChange` for groups of edits, not one per each tiny change.
 - Easier to read and maintain elisp.
 Yeah I know, *very subjective*, so judge for yourself.
-- About 1k LOC lighter.
-- Development doesn't require Cask, just Emacs.
-- Project support doesn't need `projectile.el`, uses Emacs's `project.el`
-- Requires the upcoming Emacs 26
+- Doesn't *require* anything other than Emacs 26, but will automatically upgrade to work with stuff outside Emacs, like `company`, `markdown-mode`, if you happen to have these installed.
 - Contained in one file
 - Has automated tests that check against actual LSP servers

 [lsp]: https://microsoft.github.io/language-server-protocol/
 [rls]: https://github.com/rust-lang-nursery/rls